jacobposz/Transformers-A-Path-Towards-Autonomous-Machine-Intelligence-Vision/README.md

 ![image](https://user-images.githubusercontent.com/89123268/197686653-b59ba109-b3d0-4a27-830f-7e75bf071e7a.png)

 - This is the basic module
-- it looks similar to
+- it looks similar to the Generative latent-variable Architecture model but is slightly different
+-